Mount Dennis station

-Mount Dennis (also known as Mount Dennis GO) is an intermodal transit terminal in Toronto, Ontario, Canada.
-Located east of the intersection of Eglinton Avenue and Weston Road in the Mount Dennis neighbourhood in the district of York, it is a station on GO Transit's Kitchener line and the Union Pearson Express (UP Express) and will be the western terminus of Line 5 Eglinton.
-The station has been designated as one of "Metrolinx's many mobility hubs" in Greater Toronto.
-It opened on November 16, 2025, for GO Transit and UP Express service.
-A start date for Line 5 service has yet to be announced.
+Mount Dennis is an intermodal transit terminal in Toronto, Ontario, Canada, consisting of a rapid transit station on Line 5 Eglinton of the Toronto subway, a commuter station on GO Transit's Kitchener line, and an airport rail link station on the Union Pearson Express (UP Express).
+Located on Eglinton Avenue between the intersections of Weston Road and Black Creek Drive, it is the western terminus of Line 5 Eglinton.
+The station is a designated Metrolinx mobility hub and opened on November 16, 2025, for GO Transit, Toronto Transit Commission bus, and UP Express services, and February 8, 2026, for Line 5 service.

-The station is being built on the lands formerly known as Kodak Heights, which was a camera manufacturing facility operated by the Eastman Kodak Company from 1918 to 2006.
-The station will use Kodak Building 9, a recreational heritage building and local landmark, as a station entrance.
-Adjacent to the station, the Eglinton Maintenance and Storage Facility is also located on the lands.
+The station is named after the Mount Dennis neighbourhood where it is located and its signage bears the subtitle Weston Road on the Line 5 platform.
+It is situated on the lands formerly known as Kodak Heights, which was a camera manufacturing facility operated by the Eastman Kodak Company from 1918 until 2006.
+The station uses Kodak Building 9, which is a recreational heritage building and local landmark used as a station entrance.